New York: A Documentary Film

 New York: A Documentary Film is an eight-part, 17½ hour, American documentary film on the history of New York City.
 It was directed by Ric Burns and originally aired in the U.S. on PBS.
 The film was a production of Steeplechase Films in association with WGBH Boston, Thirteen/WNET, and The New-York Historical Society.

 The series was written by Burns and James Sanders and produced by Burns's company, Steeplechase Films.
 Several noted New York City historians, including Mike Wallace, Kenneth T. Jackson, David Levering Lewis and Robert Caro participated in the making of the series as consultants, and appeared on camera.
 It was narrated by David Ogden Stiers.

-Other notable figures who appeared in the series include Rudolph Giuliani (then the mayor of New York City during episodes 1-7), former mayor Ed Koch, former New York governor Mario Cuomo, former U.S. Senator Daniel Patrick Moynihan, poet Allen Ginsberg, novelists Alfred Kazin and Brendan Gill, director Martin Scorsese, journalist Pete Hamill, former Congresswoman Bella Abzug, historian Niall Ferguson, philosopher Marshall Berman, writer Fran Lebowitz, engineer Leslie E. Robertson, architect Robert A.M.
+Other notable figures who appeared in the series include Rudolph Giuliani (then the mayor of New York City during episodes 1–7), former mayor Ed Koch, former New York governor Mario Cuomo, former U.S. Senator Daniel Patrick Moynihan, poet Allen Ginsberg, novelists Alfred Kazin and Brendan Gill, director Martin Scorsese, journalist Pete Hamill, former Congresswoman Bella Abzug, historian Niall Ferguson, philosopher Marshall Berman, writer Fran Lebowitz, engineer Leslie E. Robertson, architect Robert A.M.
 Stern, high wire artist Philippe Petit, real estate developer (and future President) Donald Trump, and author David McCullough.

-Production and release
+Production

 In 1987, Ric Burns and James Sanders conceived the idea of a multi-part television series on the history of New York City.
 In 1993, Burns, having completed The Way West two years earlier, collaborated with Sanders and Lisa Ades to win a grant from the NEH, and he and Sanders began writing the script for New York.
 Lisa Ades and Steve Rivo assisted with the initial research.
 Thirteen joined the project soon after to complete fundraising.
 The cost of the series through Episode Five was $9.8 million, with more than 20 people involved with the series at its peak.
 The crew worked out of two offices near 72nd Street and Broadway, in New York City.

 New sequences and imagery for New York were shot on 16mm film.
 The first half of the series was edited traditionally, but Burns reluctantly agreed to edit the second half digitally, on Avid workstations.
 In retrospect, Burns viewed the computer as an essential tool for managing the huge amount of archival material included in the film.